lelandcope/grunt-vbump/README.md

 Yep, you guessed right, it's the message of that tag - description (`%VERSION%` placeholder is available).

 ### push
-Do you wanna push all these changes ?
+Do you wanna push all these changes?

 ### pushTo
-If so, which remote branch would you like to push to ?
+If so, which remote branch would you like to push to?